ellie-commons/wingpanel-indicator-onething/README.md

 Still working on this!
  - Repair translations
  - Im not sure it follows dark-light theme ?
- - Maybe center it or some shit
+ - Maybe center it or some shit or hide that in a dconf
  - Figure out how to do a deb file